GiGurra/snail/README.md

-Here's a GitHub README.md for your project:
+Here's a what Anthropic claude 3.5 sonnet thinks about this project:

 # Snail 🐌